 Description: The infectious diseases residency at Morton Plant Hospital offers comprehensive training in the area of infectious diseases pharmaceutical care and antimicrobial stewardship.
-Practice experiences include microbiology, infection control, antimicrobial surveillance and management, infectious disease consult service, critical care rounds, pharmacokinetic consults and electives rotations.
-Responsibilities include completion of a research and microbiology project, and participation in formulary management, utilization reviews, CMS core measures and various stewardship activities.
-The resident will also participate in the education and precepting of pharmacy students, nursing and pharmacy staff development, committee presentations and other teaching opportunities.
+Practice experiences include microbiology, infection control, antimicrobial surveillance and management, infectious disease consult service, critical care rounds, pharmacokinetic consults and other longitudinal experiences.
+Responsibilities include completion of a research and a microbiology project, participation in formulary management, utilization reviews, CMS core measures and various stewardship activities.
+The resident will also be actively involved in the education and precepting of pharmacy students, nursing and pharmacy staff development, committee presentations and other teaching opportunities.

-Research Project: A research project is a requirement of the program with final manuscript suitable for publication.
+Research Project: A research project is a requirement of the program with submission of a final manuscript suitable for publication.
 The resident's project will be presented at either the Florida Residency Conference or as a poster at the annual MAD-ID conference in Orlando.

 Benefits: Health insurance, life insurance, paid time off, professional meeting fees and travel reimbursement, 401(K) and other team member services.